cloudwithtanvir/cloudwithtanvir/README.md

 # Tanvir Ahmed - Cloud and DevOps Engineer

 Hello!
-I'm Tanvir Ahmed , a passionate cloud engineer and DevOps specialist with a strong background in optimizing software release lifecycles.
+I'm Tanvir Ahmed , a passionate cloud and DevOps engineer with a strong background in optimizing software release lifecycles.
 Holding a BSc in Computer Engineering from East-West University, I've embarked on a dynamic journey in the tech world.

 ## TECHNOLOGIES AND LANGUAGES
 ● Cloud Computing : Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), IBM